Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 - just wire in
 ## .Create, Format and Mount new partitions
 - create new partition for drive
+    - use `lsblk` to print your drive name first, then
     - use `cfdisk` to open TUI partition editor then select `GPT`
     - then create partition on your drive as required as table below